armadaproject/armada-jupyter/README.md

 # Armada-Jupyter

-Armada Jupyter is a service for deploying JupyterLab K8s Pods onto Armada.
+Armada Jupyter is a service for submitting JupyterLab Jobs onto Armada.

 ## Prerequisites